SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

 .. note::

    Swift also provides two :newTerm:`identity operators` (``===`` and ``!==``),
-   which are used to test if two object named values both refer to the same object instance.
+   which are used to test if two object references both refer to the same object instance.
    These identity operators are described in more detail in :doc:`ClassesAndStructures`.

 Each of the comparison operators returns a ``Bool`` value to indicate whether or not the statement is true: